Travel Kuoni

 Before setting off, Chris had pictured New Zealand as a land of mountains, lakes and long hikes.
 Beaches weren’t really on the radar – until he took a spur-of-the-moment ferry ride to Waiheke Island.

 “I had no idea New Zealand had such fabulous beaches,” he says.
 “Waiheke’s easy to reach by ferry from Auckland and is home to some amazing boutique wineries.”
 He passed on the more touristy vineyards and headed for Casita Miro, a rural restaurant set above its own vines, known for its tasty tapas dishes and house aperitif, Madame Rouge.
-“I like seeking out places beyond the obvious – the experience is far more authentic.”
+“I like seeking out places beyond the obvious; that’s where you really get to know a destination.”

 Geysers and good food